Trizwit/fastnfoliotemp/README.md

 ### 1. Fork this Repository

-Click the "Use This Template" button at the right mid-corner of this repository to create your own copy.
+Click the `Use This Template` button at the right corner of this repository to create your own copy.
 This will allow you to make changes without affecting the original template.

 ### 2. Clone Your Fork